Postgraduate diplomas and certificates

 Where can I get more advice before I decide?

-- Careers service - advisers can explore your options, help you decide which course is best for you, and assist your application.
+- Careers services - advisers can help you explore your options and decide which course is best for you.
+They can also assist with applications.

-- Current students - they'll tell you how much work is involved, and recommend books and other sources.
+- Current students - those taking courses can tell you how much work is involved.

-- Postgraduate fairs - you can meet representatives from numerous universities.
+- Postgraduate fairs - take the opportunity to meet representatives from universities.

-- Tutors - they'll tell you more about the course content and how your career goals match up.
+- Tutors - they will be able to tell you more about the course content and how it matches your career goals.

 The essential guide to postgraduate study